Southern Railway Ps-4 class: The first ladies of the pacifics

 The final Ps-4s were built in April 1928 by the Baldwin Locomotive Works, consisting of only five locomotives for SOU, Nos.
 1405-1409.
-They were also equipped with smaller tenders unlike the second order, but still larger than those of the first order, featuring two-axle bogies and a capacity of 12,000-gallon of water.
-They also built with Walschaerts valve gear as opposed to the previous orders which were equipped with Baker valve gear.
+These locomotives were equipped with smaller tenders unlike the second order, but still larger than those of the first order, featuring two-axle bogies and a capacity of 12,000-gallon of water.
+They were also built with Walschaerts valve gear as opposed to the previous orders which were equipped with Baker valve gear.
 The final locomotive of the series, No. 1409, featured an extended smokebox and a Coffin feedwater heater.
-All of the Baldwin Ps-4s were based in Atlanta, where they ran from there to Macon, Georgia and Chattanooga, Tennessee with their maintenance site at the Pegram Shops.
+All of the Baldwin Ps-4s were based in Atlanta, where they ran from there to Macon, Georgia on the southbound run and Chattanooga, Tennessee on the northbound run, pulling the Ponce de Leon and Royal Palm passenger trains.
+Their maintenance site was based at the Pegram Shops.
+They were also the last passenger steam locomotives that SOU have ordered.

-The SOU had an optional equipment policy, where they allowed their engineers, firemen, and workshop employees to have the freedom to decorate the Ps-4s with two brass candlesticks flanked on their headlight, a brass spread eagle ornament mounted in front of their smokebox door above the headlight, and Masonic emblems.
+The SOU had an optional equipment policy, where they allowed their engineers, firemen, and workshop employees to decorate the Ps-4s with two brass candlesticks flanked on their headlight, a brass spread eagle ornament mounted in front of their smokebox door above the headlight, and Masonic emblems.
 In the early 1930s, the Virginian green paint scheme on all of the Ps-4s and other passenger engines was replaced with a lighter shade of green also known as Sylvan green.
-Around 1934, the gold leaf paint for the lining and lettering was replaced with Dulux imitation gold paint since former was not visible in black and white photographs, especially at certain angles.
+Around 1934, the gold leaf paint for the lining and lettering was replaced with Dulux imitation gold paint since the former was not visible in black and white photographs, especially at certain angles.
 Because of the Ps-4s' green and gold paint scheme, they were signified as the First Ladies of the Pacifics by Trains Magazine writer H.S.
 Bryant Jr.

 Whistles

 The Ps-4s were initially equipped with a standard Crosby 6 inch 3-chime whistle.
 Some of them were equipped with different types of whistles per the engineers' choices such as a Finley Shops three-chambered "town whistle" mounted right behind AGS No. 6691's stack.
 Nos.
 1369 and 1407 were equipped with a single-tone air horn, mounted on next to their smokebox.
-From 1938 to 1941, the Ps-4s were re-equipped with a deeper sounding long-bell 3-chime "steamboat" whistle, manufactured from SOU's Lenoir Car Works in Lenoir City, Tennessee.
+Between 1938 and 1941, the Ps-4s were re-equipped with a deeper sounding long-bell 3-chime "steamboat" whistle, manufactured from SOU's Lenoir Car Works in Lenoir City, Tennessee.